 Remember, the Search proceedings may take away a little part of your wealth, but not your life or your abilities.
 Merely by paying taxes, either at the right time, as is always recommended, or later on after search proceedings, you can get back to your routine life.

-So when Income Tax Department raids your place… Do not panic, just cooperate!
+So when Income and Corporate Tax Services Department raids your place… Do not panic, just cooperate!